How do I get the most out of workflows?

 You can also automate your confirmation emails.
 And, in the end, with a timer, send out surveys to the attendants to ask if they enjoyed the event.
 Or maybe even if they are interested in the next one.
 That could be your base audience for your next invitation - and next workflow, of course.

-By using Web Tracking and your database or the API, you can automate sending order confirmations, successful payment notes, invoices, product return receipts, or full and partial payment return emails.
+By using the API, you can automate sending order confirmations, successful payment notes, invoices, product return receipts, or full and partial payment return emails.

 For optimal deliverability, it's best to send these kind of emails from a different account than your marketing emails.